flanuer/bundle/README.md

 # bundle
-Build a Data Science "Bundle" for use with snorkel
+Build a Data Science "Bundle" for use with snorkel:
+    1. Set Python Interpreter to 3.6.8 - Done
+    2. Create a VENV for Python - Make sure it comes from 3.6 python
+    3. Activated Sourc
+        Push to Github (2K changes)

 Requirements